Hagedorn temperature: History

 The Hagedorn temperature was discovered by German physicist Rolf Hagedorn in the 1960s while working at CERN.
 His work on the statistical bootstrap model of hadron production showed that because increases in energy in a system will cause new particles to be produced, an increase of collision energy will increase the entropy of the system rather than the temperature, and "the temperature becomes stuck at a limiting value".

 Technical explanation

 A self-consistency principle was applied by Rolf Hagedorn in 1965 to explain the thermodynamics of fireballs in high energy physics collisions.
-A thermodynamical approach to the high energy collisions first proposed by E. Fermi.
+A thermodynamical approach to the high energy collisions was first proposed by E. Fermi.